PKSCatipay/KanbanDB/README.md

 Existing Bugs
 ==========================
-- Rearranging Tasks in Column
+- None so far! (hopefully in the future)
-  - Bug: Tasks always go to the bottom (can be seen in Console logs)

 If all is set, you can now open your browser at http://localhost:8000 and start using the Kanban board.
 Happy Activities!